 What is an Auto-key, and how should it be used?

 An Auto-key is a file that contains the authentication details for a given encrypted folder and is used to automatically encrypt and decrypt files without user intervention.
-You could, for example, place an Auto-key file on a USB drive, and, providing that USB drive is plugged in, automatic encryption and decryption would occur.
-Another example would be to place the Auto-key file on a network drive, so files are automatically encrypted and decrypted providing the machine has access to the specific network endpoint.
+You could, for example, have an encrypted folder on your computer and place an Auto-key file on a USB drive, and, providing that USB drive is plugged in, any files in the encrypted folder would automatically be encrypted and decryption as required.
+Another example would be to place the Auto-key file on a network drive so files are automatically encrypted and decrypted, providing the machine has access to the specific network endpoint.

 What is the Windows Explorer option?